 3. Diversification effect

-The diversification effect is the phenomenon that people seek variety even when there is no reason to diversify (Read & Loewenstein, 1995).
+The diversification effect is the phenomenon where people seek variety even when there is no reason to diversify (Read & Loewenstein, 1995).
 In the context of charitable giving, this effect can manifest in the tendency towards giving to many charities over a single charity in pursuit of a perceived fairer distribution (Fox et al., 2015).
 Baron and Szymanska (2011) argued that this effect extends even to cases where the many charities are, overall, less efficient than the single charity.

-To test the diversification effect on charitable giving (Hypothesis 3), participants in Studies 2 and 4 were asked how much they would allocate to a charity that is more effective compared to a charity that is less effective.
-Several versions of this item were presented; overall, they found that participants allocated more than nothing towards the charity that was less effective.
-Additionally, in Study 4, they found differences between the allocation participants thought was right and what they thought was the most efficient allocation, both by amount allocated and by the proportion of participants who allocated more than nothing to the less effective charity.
-This means that they understood that the more effective charity was indeed more effective, yet still chose to donate more to the less effective charity in the aim of diversifying their donations.
+To test the diversification effect on charitable giving (Hypothesis 3), participants in Studies 2 and 4 were asked how much they would allocate to a charity that is more efficient compared to a charity that is less efficient.
+Several versions of this item were presented; overall, they found that participants allocated more than nothing towards the charity that was less efficient.
+Additionally, in Study 4, they found differences between the allocation participants thought was right and what they thought was the most efficient allocation, both by amount allocated and by the proportion of participants who allocated more than nothing to the less efficient charity.
+This means that they understood that the more efficient charity was indeed more efficient, yet still chose to donate more to the less efficient charity in the aim of diversifying their donations.

-Using a different approach they also asked participants in Studies 1, 3, and 4 how much they would allocate towards a more effective charity running one project and a less effective charity running several.
-With this approach, participants were still found to allocate more than nothing towards the charity that was less effective, but they found no differences between the allocation participants thought was right and what they thought was the most efficient allocation.
+Using a different approach they also asked participants in Studies 1, 3, and 4 how much they would allocate towards a more efficient charity running one project and a less efficient charity running several.
+With this approach, participants were still found to allocate more than nothing towards the charity that was less efficient, but they found no differences between the allocation participants thought was right and what they thought was the most efficient allocation.

-As a control condition, they also asked participants of Studies 1 and 2 how much they would allocate towards a charity running one project and a charity running several if they were equally effective; in this case, participants’ allocations were not found to differ from equal distribution.
+As a control condition, they also asked participants of Studies 1 and 2 how much they would allocate towards a charity running one project and a charity running several if they were equally efficient; in this case, participants’ allocations were not found to differ from equal distribution.

 4. Nationalism/Ingroup effect